-POTS affects more girls than boys, and is more common when one or both parents had POTS.
+POTS most often affects females, and is more common when one or both parents had it.
 It often begins in the early or mid-teens.

 There's no single test to diagnose POTS.
 Doctors start by doing a complete physical exam and taking a medical history.

-POTS causes a heart rate increase of 40 or more beats per minute within 10 minutes of when someone moves from a supine (lying down) position to a standing one.
+In kids and teens, POTS causes a heart rate increase of 40 or more beats per minute within 10 minutes of when they move from a supine (lying down) position to a standing one.
 The heart rate goes up dramatically, with little if any drop in blood pressure.
 Doctors can measure this easily.

 Doctors also make sure the problem isn't due to anything besides the autonomic nervous system.
 Depending on the symptoms, tests might be done on other parts of the body.
 These might check the blood, heart, brain, eyes, ears, kidneys, muscles, nerves, hormones, digestive tract, and more.
 Typically, a diagnosis of POTS is confirmed when symptoms have lasted for several months and no other causes are found.

 If someone has POTS, the medical team will look for reasons that the autonomic nervous system doesn't respond normally to standing.
 Finding an answer can help treatments work well.

 How Is POTS Treated?

 POTS is a chronic (long-term) problem.
 So doctors try to prevent and manage the things that cause it.